Best Social Media Scheduling APIs Compared (2026)

-Best social media scheduling APIs compared: Pricing, platforms, and developer experience
+Comparison of social media scheduling APIs — Postproxy, Ayrshare, and Zernio — pricing, platforms, and developer experience.

 The choice is not obvious

-The case for using a social media publishing API rather than building direct integrations yourself is clear.
+The case for using a unified social media API rather than building direct integrations yourself is clear.
 The choice of which API is not.

-Postproxy, Ayrshare, Late (getlate.dev), Post for Me, Outstand, and RobinReach all offer some form of unified social publishing.
+Postproxy, Ayrshare, and Zernio (formerly getlate.dev) all offer some form of unified social publishing.
 They differ significantly in pricing model, platform coverage, automation integrations, failure handling, and who the product is actually designed for.

-This comparison covers the landscape as of early 2026.
+This comparison covers the landscape as of mid-2026.
 Postproxy publishes it — we are one of the options being evaluated.
 Where other tools have genuine advantages, they are noted.

 Platform count.
-Most tools cover the core set (X, Instagram, LinkedIn, Facebook, Threads, TikTok, YouTube).
-They differ on the long tail — Bluesky, Reddit, Pinterest, Snapchat, Telegram, Google Business Profile.
+Most tools cover the core set (X, Instagram, LinkedIn, Facebook, Threads, TikTok, YouTube), and Pinterest, Bluesky, and Google Business Profile are now standard too.
+They differ on the long tail — Reddit, Snapchat, Telegram, and messaging channels like WhatsApp and Discord.

 Per-platform failure reporting.
 When a request to six platforms produces four successes and two failures, does the API tell you which two failed and why?
 Or does it return a single status?
 For automated workflows, this distinction determines how much error-handling logic you own.